 The next member of the Gianni Grippo DVD Collection is one that switches dynamics a little bit. namely, Grippo gets off the ground and starts demonstrating his favorite way to pass the guard. in Gianni’s case, that’s the leg drag pass and all assorted variations.
 For those of you that don’t know the leg drag is another easy way to get to back control.
 Right down Grippo’s ally.
 Even better, it opens up more Berimbolo setups, this time from the top.

 Once again it’s a one-volume release, offering 20+ techniques for an hour and a half.
-Grippo has been highly successful with the leg drag against very experienced black belts. he has a differentiate on it to what you might be used to, which is a great thing.
+Grippo has been highly successful with the leg drag against very experienced black belts. he has a difference of it to what you might be used to, which is a great thing.
 Once you master his take on the leg drag, passing is going to become a breeze.
 This time, however, Grippo goes straight into the deep. he kicks the instructional off with back taking options off the leg drag pass.
 He continues to demonstrate how to set up the leg drag against all kinds of the guard.
 The RDLR, the leg lasso, even the dreaded Z- guard, Grippo has a drag to pass them all.